Concursive/concoursesuitecrm-community/pref/cfs/tools/readme.txt

 | INTRODUCTION                                                             |
 ----------------------------------------------------------------------------

-Centric CRM Tools includes multi-platform code to communicate with the Centric CRM application using HTTP.
+Concourse Suite Community Edition Tools includes multi-platform code to communicate with the Concourse Suite Community Edition application using HTTP.

-For example, you can capture leads or tickets from your existing web site and send them straight into Centric CRM by using the "save" method.
+For example, you can capture leads or tickets from your existing web site and send them straight into Concourse Suite Community Edition by using the "save" method.

-You can also read data from Centric CRM by using the "load" method.
+You can also read data from Concourse Suite Community Edition by using the "load" method.

   Methods supported: